 “This pre-listing statement has been prepared on the assumption that the ordinary and special resolutions proposed in the Notice of General Meeting forming part of the circular to which this pre-listing statement is attached will be passed at the General Meeting of shareholders to be held on . . . and registered (if applicable).”

-(b) negative statements must be made for all required disclosure in terms of the Appendix that are not applicable or no equivalent information is available.
+(b) negative statements must be made for all required disclosures in terms of the Appendix that are not applicable or where no equivalent information is available.
 Where information required does not fit exactly due to applicant issuer’s sphere of activity or legal form, the information must be adapted so that equivalent information is disclosed;

 (c) where another company is to become or is proposed to become part of an applicant issuer’s group, that company and its subsidiaries must be treated as part of the applicant issuer’s group for the purpose of the PLS; and